henrikhaug1/FYS3150/Project4/README.md

 #### Compiler
 To compile this project, we used the Clang C++ compiler.
 If it's not available on your system, you can also compile the project using the GNU C++ compiler (g++).

+#### Make clean
+To remove all executable files, .txt files, and .pdf files, run the following command

+    make clean